Faculty

 Gina has thirty years of teaching experience with wide variety of students from toddler through

 elementary aged children.
 She most recently taught Pre-K for eight years.
 Gina has a Bachelor of Science in Applied Learning and Development.
+This is Gina’s second year as the Yellow Room teacher.
+She also teaches Science and Dramatic Play enrichment.

-Yellow Room Assistant Teacher: Jill Cowan
+Yellow Room Assistant Teacher: Sophie Hudson

 Orange Room Teacher: Shannon Chandler